Erdos-Graph-Framework/Erdos/README.md

 <p/>*Erdos* is a very light, modular and super easy to use modern Graph theoretic algorithms framework for `Java`.
 It
 contains graph algorithms that you can apply swiftly with one line of code and was primarily developed to back a worker manager tasks for various *Java* projects including one in *Android*.

+*Erdos* was born because other frameworks in Java were very hard to get started with or just plain heavy (overhead wise) or just too opinionated.
+Erdos let the developer design it's own graph engines to optimise the runtime and comes with all of the graph algorithms you can expect.

 <p/>[![Build status](https://travis-ci.org/Erdos-Graph-Framework/Erdos.svg?branch=master)](https://travis-ci.org/Erdos-Graph-Framework/Erdos) [![Release](https://jitpack.io/v/Erdos-Graph-Framework/Erdos.svg)](https://jitpack.io/#Erdos-Graph-Framework/Erdos)

 ## How to use